vanshikachandna13/payment-/README.md

 # payment-
-Payment form
-This is a basic payment form which i have made using Html and css
+This is a basic payment form which I have made using Html and css.